CitizensBudgetCommission/cbcny-d8/drupal8/README.md

 * After docker setup is complete, it takes 1-2 minutes for the theme to compile and the database to import.
 You can check the status of it with `docker-compose logs -f patternlab` and `docker-compose logs -f mariadb`.
 Use ctrl+c to stop watching the log.
 This only happens the first time you set up.
 * You only need to run `composer install` on first setup, and when the composer.json/lock files change.
 * You only need to download the db from prod on first setup, and when you want to update your database.
+* Changes in the theme will cause the theme to be automatically recompiled immediately.
+You will still have to clear Drupal's cache though.
 * To update the database, download a fresh copy again per step 2, then run `docker-compose exec php bash -c 'drush -r $APP_ROOT/web sqlc < $APP_ROOT/docker/*.sql'`
 * To shut down your development environment, run `docker-compose down`.
 To start it again, run `docker-compose up -d`
+* If you want to use solr locally, first run `docker exec -ti drupal8_solr_1 make core=drupal -f /usr/local/bin/actions.mk` to create the solr core your environment will use.